 March 1977, backyard Presbyterian neighbors in Greenwood Forest, Leon Gabriel and Fred Manley, began discussing the idea of a new Presbyterian Church in Cary.

 History of Kirk of Kildaire Presbyterian (USA) Church

 The History of 'The Kirk' Overview

 The Kirk of Kildaire charter was granted October 28, 1979 with 92 charter members.
-In January 1980, the Kirk purchased the Kildaire Farms sales office and 5.7 acre property.
+In January 1980, the Kirk purchased the Kildaire Farms Visitors Center with its 5.7 acre property.
 The building was renovated numerous times and expanded twice to add classrooms.
 In 1986, a new building was completed that included a sanctuary, classrooms, offices, kitchen, and storage space.
-The first worship service was held on Christmas Eve of that year.
+The first worship service was held in the new facility on Christmas Eve of that year.

 The Kirk completed a major facilities expansion in the spring of 1998.
 It began with the groundbreaking for a new 600-seat sanctuary, fellowship hall, kitchen, classrooms, administrative offices, choir rehearsal room, and shower facilities on Palm Sunday 1997.
 The first worship service in the new sanctuary took place on Palm Sunday 1998.

 In 2014, a renovation added an office, storage space, and more classrooms.